denniscwylie/sarks/sarks_vignette.md

 ### 1.2.1 SArKS run parameters

-Aside from input of data in the form of sequences with matching scores, sarks also requires specification of run parameters halfWindow, spatialLength, and minGini.
+Aside from input of data in the form of sequences with matching scores, sarks also requires specification of run parameters `halfWindow`, `spatialLength`, and `minGini`.

-I would recommend that users try several (2-4) values of halfWindow and, if interested in spa- tial smoothing, spatialLength, using the method described in 1.6 below.
-For halfWindow, you might start with halfWindow values on the order of
+I would recommend that users try several (2-4) values of `halfWindow` and, if interested in spatial smoothing, `spatialLength`, using the method described in 1.6 below.
+For `halfWindow`, you might start with `halfWindow` values on the order of

 ```
                   halfWindow ∈ {n/20, n/10, n/5}                          (1)